IdanRahamimov/stock_analyzer/README.md

     pip install -r ./tools/alpha_vantage_api/requirements.txt
     ```

-2. Obtain your unique API key from the Alpha Vantage website.
-Visit their support page at https://www.alphavantage.co/support/ to get your key.
+2. Obtain Free API key from the Alpha Vantage website: `https://www.alphavantage.co/support/`.
+   note: the free key is limited to 5 api calls a minute and 500 a day

 3. Once you have your key, update the config file located at ./tools/alpha_vantage_api/.

 #### Executetion